 The following people and entities must submit income tax returns in India:

-- People: Persons must submit income tax returns if their total income above the basic exemption threshold of Rs.
+- People: Individuals must submit income tax returns if their total income exceeds the basic exemption threshold of Rs.
 2.5 lakhs for those under 60 years old, Rs.
 3 lakhs for senior citizens (those between 60 and 80 years old), and Rs.
 5 lakhs for super senior citizens (those beyond 80 years old).

 - Hindu Undivided Families (HUFs): HUFs must file income tax returns if their combined income is more than the basic exemption threshold.